MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Deploy/Guidance-for-Installing-Service-Manager-on-Virtual-Machines.md

 ---
-title: Guidance for Installing Service Manager on Virtual Machines ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - service-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: 866fa7d8-0803-40d3-ae63-765f4850159e
+author:  bandersmsft
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-28
+title:  Guidance for Installing Service Manager on Virtual Machines ms.technology:  service-manager ms.assetid:  866fa7d8-0803-40d3-ae63-765f4850159e
 ---

 # Guidance for Installing Service Manager on Virtual Machines

 >Applies To: System Center 2016 Technical Preview - Service Manager

 This topic provides guidance that you have to consider when you install System Center 2016 Technical Preview - Service Manager in a Hyper-V virtual environment.
-If you are installing Microsoft SQL Server into an environment without Hyper-V, consult your vendor’s documentation for guidance regarding the use of SQL Server.
+If you are installing Microsoft SQL Server into an environment without Hyper-V, consult your vendorï¿½s documentation for guidance regarding the use of SQL Server.

 ## Deploying SQL Server in a Virtual Environment
 Before you deploy SQL Server in a Hyper-V environment, see [Running SQL Server 2008 in a Hyper-V Environment](http://go.microsoft.com/fwlink/p/?LinkID=144622).
 Keep the following in mind when you prepare a virtual environment for SQL Server: